Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "You guys know each other?"
 Remy asked.

-"Uh, Ava here is actually… sort of my sister I guess."
+"Uh, Ava here is actually... sort of my sister I guess."

 Remy gave her a confused frown.
 "Oh?"